-Long service leave
+Long service leave liability - measurement

+AASB 119 Employee Benefits specifies the calculation methodology for long service leave liability.
 The liability for long service leave is measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
-Details about the measurement of long service leave liability is provided as note 10.1.